lavague-ai/LaVague/docs/docs/learn/debugging.md

 agent = WebAgent(WorldModel(), action_engine)
 ```

-!!! note "Evaluating Retrievers"

-    See our [Evaluator module guide](https://docs.lavague.ai/en/latest/docs/learn/evaluation/) for details on how to evaluate Retriever performance.

-### The Action Engine's LLM
+## Debugging the Action Engine

 !!! abstract "Case three"
     The Navigation or Python Engine has received a correct instruction and (in the case of the Navigation Engine) has the correct nodes, but it is still generating incorrect code.

-### Adding knowledge or examples to LLM prompt
+### Adding knowledge or examples to LLM prompt (🚧⏳ Coming soon)

-!!! note "🚧🔨⏳ Coming soon"

 We are currently changing our framework to make it easier to modify the Selenium or Playwright prompt leveraged by the Navigation Engine to produce code.
 Instructions will be added here after this update.

 See our [GitHub issue](https://github.com/lavague-ai/LaVague/issues/361) to follow out progress.

 ### Changing the LLM